Mike Freer: Parliamentary career

-In the 2005 general election, Freer contested the Harrow West constituency in the neighbouring borough of Harrow.
-He finished second to the Labour incumbent Gareth Thomas, whose majority was cut from 6,000 to 2,000.
+In the 2005 general election, Freer contested Harrow West, coming second with 38.3% of the vote behind the incumbent Labour MP Gareth Thomas.

-He was elected as the Member of Parliament (MP) for the constituency of Finchley and Golders Green at the 2010 general election, and was re-elected in 2015, 2017 and 2019.
+At the 2010 general election, Freer was elected to Parliament as MP for Finchley and Golders Green with 46% of the vote and a majority of 5,809.BBC News|Election 2010|Constituency|Finchley & Golders Green, BBC News, retrieved 27 July 2012 He was re-elected as MP for Finchley and Golders Green at the 2015 general election with an increased vote share of 50.9% and a decreased majority of 5,662.
+At the snap 2017 general election, Freer was again re-elected, with a decreased vote share of 47% and a decreased majority of 1,657.
+He was again re-elected at the 2019 general election, with a decreased vote share of 43.8% and an increased majority of 6,562.

 Positions

 Freer was appointed Parliamentary Private Secretary to the Secretary of State for Transport following the 2015 general election, and served in this post until the 2017 general election.

 On 15 June 2017, Freer was appointed as an Assistant Government Whip.
 In July 2018, he was appointed Lord Commissioner of the Treasury, before being promoted to Comptroller of the Household in December 2019 in the second Johnson ministry.

 On 16 September 2021, Freer was appointed Parliamentary Under-Secretary of State for Exports at the Department for International Trade during the cabinet reshuffle.
 He resigned on 6 July 2022 in protest over Boris Johnson's leadership.
 In his resignation letter, he accused Johnson's government of "creating an atmosphere of hostility for LGBT+ people."

 In the House of Commons he has sat on the Work and Pensions Committee, the Scottish Affairs Committee and the Housing, Communities and Local Government Committee.